ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 Depending on the type you've chosen other parameters can be set, like you see above.
 As our type is EC, or Elliptic Curve, we want to specify the type of curve and our point.
 Next to these parameters we also have the optional “use” to denote intended usage of the key and “kid” as key ID.
-At the time of writing there are 3 supported key types: "EC", "RSA" and "oct".
+At the time of writing there are three supported key types: "EC", "RSA" and "oct".
-While "EC" and "RSA" are used for assymmetric encryption, "oct" is used for symmetric encryption
+While "EC" and "RSA" are used for asymmetric encryption, "oct" is used for symmetric encryption

 <br />

 ## JWS

-The JSON Web Signature ([RFC7515](https://tools.ietf.org/html/rfc7515)) standard describes the process of creation and validation of a datastructure representing a signed payload.
+The JSON Web Signature ([RFC7515](https://tools.ietf.org/html/rfc7515)) standard describes the process of creation and validation of a data structure representing a signed payload.
 Assume someone wants to transfer an amount of money to his savings account.
 This action could be represented like the following JSON: